wazuh/wazuh-documentation/source/development/packaging/generate-rpm-package.rst

  * Docker
  * Git

-Download our wazuh-packages repository from GitHub and go to the rpms directory of the 4.0 branch.
+Download our wazuh-packages repository from GitHub and go to the rpms directory of the |WAZUH_LATEST_MINOR| branch.

 .. code-block:: console

- $ git clone https://github.com/wazuh/wazuh-packages && cd wazuh-packages/rpms && git checkout 4.0
+ $ git clone https://github.com/wazuh/wazuh-packages && cd wazuh-packages/rpms && git checkout |WAZUH_LATEST_MINOR|

 Execute the ``generate_rpm_package.sh`` script, with the different options you desire.
 This script will build a Docker image with all the necessary tools to create the RPM and run a container that will build it: